Maine Cannabis Business Licenses

-In 1999, Maine legalized medical cannabis for patients with qualifying conditions such as terminal illnesses and/or chronic pain and amended that law in 2009 to include more patients and provide them with ways to obtain cannabis legally.
-The state accepted applications for non-profit medical cannabis dispensaries, and set up eight dispensaries throughout the state.
+In 1999, Maine legalized medical cannabis for patients with qualifying conditions such as terminal illnesses and/or chronic pain and amended that law in 2009 to include more patients and provided them with ways to obtain cannabis legally as well as the state accepted applications for non-profit medical cannabis dispensaries and set up eight dispensaries throughout the state.

 WHAT IS MAINE’S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION?

 The applications for Maine’s medical and adult-use program are on a rolling basis.
 There is currently no cap on licenses for either program and will continue to accept applications.
 Municipalities hold the power to limit the license caps and ultimately approve the application within their jurisdiction.

 On the East Coast, Maine has been a pioneer in legalizing cannabis for medical and recreational use, legalizing medical cannabis in 1999 and recreational cannabis in 2016.
 Early on in 1976 Maine decriminalized cannabis possession and worked on reforming cannabis criminal charges.
 Years later in 1999, Maine legalized medical cannabis, allowing individuals to apply for medical cannabis cards.
 However, people quickly criticized the law as it did not address where these new medical cannabis patients could legally purchase cannabis in the state of Maine.